Skip to main content

 Portals: M365 Admin

-Portal session cookie + custom admin headers
+Portal session cookie + route-specific admin headers (plus brokered bearer tokens for some SharePoint-backed helpers)

 https://admin.cloud.microsoft